Film and pod

 Contact Anna Löthman for further information.

 Zoom studio at LUSEM

-At LUSEM you are now able to book a studio for easy film production via Zoom or for giving a live lecture via Zoom.
+At LUSEM you are able to book a studio for easy film production via Zoom or for giving a live lecture via Zoom.
 You bring your own laptop and connect to a web camera and microphone and you produce the film via Zoom.
 In the studio there are light boxes, a short manual and a door sign saying that the room is occupied.
-Supplementary equipment will be put in place eventually.
+The Zoom studio is located in EC3:106.

 The studio at LU Conference

 LU Conference has a studio if you want to record a lecture or a thesis defence.
 The price range for this service is 10 000– 25 000 SEK.
 Contact LU Conference at email@example.com or call Richie Gray at +46 46 222 77 17 for more information.

 There is a new studio at Lund University, Corporate Communications.
 The studio is mainly aimed towards research news or student recruitment.
 Contact the LUSEM communication's officers at firstname.lastname@example.org if you have got an idea.

 There are studios at the Faculty of Law and the Joint Faculties of Humanities and Theology.
 Contact the LUSEM communication's officers at email@example.com if you want us to contact the faculties to see if there are any availability.

 You can achieve "good enough" video quality with a cell phone, an external omni directional lavalier microphone and a tripod.
 Contact the LUSEM communication's officers at firstname.lastname@example.org for an introduction to these techniques.

 - Example of a student interview (Sarah, on Youtube)